DeepNeuron-AI/dynamic/list.md

 # TO DO ITEMS
-- [ ] remove actual html data in the current html templates by commenting them out and displaying hello worrldd
+- [x] remove actual html data in the current html templates by commenting them out and displaying hello worrldd
+-  [ ] add those google forms that allow you to write reports into a specific instance.
+- [ ] add authentication so that people have to login
+- [ ] Await for Norrisa to help fix billing account
 - [ ]  deploy the website on google app engine
-- [ ] add authentication so that people have to login
 - [ ] add website security?
--  [ ] add those google forms that allow you to
 - [ ] turn the .py stuff into cloud functions that can run on google servers instead of my computer